 Ride was a physicist, writer of five science books for children and president of her own company, which motivates youngsters to pursue careers in science, technology, engineering and math.
 She had also been a professor of physics at the University of California, San Diego.

 In 1978, NASA included women in the astronaut corps, selecting Ride and five other women to join the club, which had been dominated by male military test pilots.
 Ride beat out fellow astronaut candidates to be the first American female in space.
-Her first flight came two decades after the Soviets sent a woman into space.
-A second Soviet woman flew in space in 1982.
+Her first flight came two decades after the Soviets sent a woman into space and less than a year after a second Soviet woman flew.

 "On launch day, there was so much excitement and so much happening around us in crew quarters, even on the way to the launch pad," Ride recalled in a NASA interview for the 25th anniversary of her flight in 2008.
 "I didn't really think about it that much at the time _ but I came to appreciate what an honor it was to be selected to be the first to get a chance to go into space."